Bihorel: Roads and transportation

 Bihorel is situated at the junction of the D243 and the D443 roads.
 The T2 line (TEOR) permits to reach the city center of Rouen in 30 minutes from the south of Bihorel.
 The F2, 40 and 20 lines make possible to go to the city center of Rouen in 10 minutes.

 Heraldry

 History

 The town was created on April 13, 1892.
 Previously, Bihorel was a district of Bois-Guillaume.

-On 4 July 2011, the merger of Bihorel and Bois-Guillaume was voted in the municipal councils, a merger that was effective from January 1, 2012, under the regime of the new municipalities, despite the consultation organized by the mayors of these two cities.
+On 4 July 2011, the merger of Bihorel and Bois-Guillaume was voted in the municipal councils, a merger that was effective from January 1, 2012, under the regime of the new communes, despite the consultation organized by the mayors of these two cities.
 There was a very large opposition from the population (66.43% opposed).

-From January 1, 2012 to December 31, 2013, the municipality was merged with its neighbor, Bois-Guillaume, as the commune nouvelle Bois-Guillaume-Bihorel.
-The creation of this commune was invalidated by the administrative court of Rouen, a decision neither the prefecture or the municipality appealed.
-The two municipalities were recreated on 1 January 2014.
+From January 1, 2012 to December 31, 2013, the commune was merged with its neighbor, Bois-Guillaume, as the commune nouvelle Bois-Guillaume-Bihorel.
+The creation of this commune was invalidated by the administrative court of Rouen, a decision neither the prefecture or the commune appealed.
+The two communes were recreated on 1 January 2014.